magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-currency-dollar

-It checks for a valid US dollar amount, for example $100.
+Checks for a valid US dollar amount, for example $100.

 #### Example